-- SSO makes provisioning easier as users can login once they are added, but SSO does not take place of user provisioning.
+- SSO makes provisioning easier as users can login once they are invited to your business plan, but SSO does not take place of user provisioning.
 Users will still need to be added via one of our user provisioning methods.

-To ensure Dashlane stays zero-knowledge, Dashlane requires the configuration of an SSO connector that hosts the company encryption keys outside Dashlane’s datacenter and the IdP.
+To ensure Dashlane stays zero-knowledge, Dashlane requires the configuration of an SSO encryption service that hosts the company encryption keys outside Dashlane’s datacenter and the Identity Provider.
 Most Dashlane customers choose to host our pre-configured SSO Connector in Azure or AWS.